jodavaho/distributed-leader-election/README.md

 - All functions are labeled `noexcept` where the library code will not generate an exception.
 - All functions are labelled `const` where they will not modify internal state.
 - Input arguments are validated, rather than trusted.
-- `std::optoonal` is used whenever the caller requests data that may not exist but the caller would not necessarily have known that.
+- `std::optional` is used whenever the caller requests data that may not exist but the caller would not necessarily have known that.
 This provides a concise way of both retrieving and testing for the existence of a member.
 - Each function or constructor specifies (in comments) the assumptions and pre/post conditions.
 A violation of preconditions or assumptoions on input will generate an Exception.
 For example, if the class `A` provides a `size()` method and is list-like, then requesting more than `size()` elements will generate an exception -- it's not possible and caller should have known better.
-- An assertion will trigger to indicate a programmer error that results in an unworkable state, rather than trying to recover ot a partially useable state.
+- An assertion will trigger to indicate a programmer error that results in an unworkable state, rather than trying to recover to a partially useable state.
 - More specifically, Assertions are used to check the internal (not user modifyable) state of the library.
 For example, if the internal state does not support the operation, but the caller provided good data and the library was in a good state prior, then there is nothing to do but crash, as the current object is obviously corrupted.
 - Return values are used to indicate a side effect has been triggered.
 For example, returning the number of internal structures added.
 This is helpful for caller code testing their assumptions.